Overview

 Types of Investments (Examples, not limitations)

-Investment advisor representatives of Shadow Wealth Management, LLC allocate a client’s assets as
+Investment advisor representatives of the firm allocate a client's assets as appropriate to help them reach

-appropriate to help them reach their individual investment objectives within their time horizon in a manner
+their investment objectives within their time horizon in a manner consistent with their risk profile.
+Client

-consistent with their risk profile.
-Client funds are allocated appropriately in such investments as follow:
+funds are allocated appropriately in such investments as listed below:

 • Alternative Investments – The performance of alternative investments (limited partnerships) can be

 volatile and may have limited liquidity.
 An investor could lose all or a portion of their investment.
+Such

-other long-term goals.
+goals.
 An annuity is not a life insurance policy.

-▪ Variable Annuities – If client purchases a variable annuity that is part of the program,
+o Variable Annuities – If a client purchases a variable annuity, the client will receive a prospectus

-client will receive a prospectus and should rely solely on the disclosure contained in the
+and should rely solely on the disclosure contained in the prospectus concerning the terms and

-should also be aware that certain riders purchased with a variable annuity may limit the
+conditions of the variable annuity.
+Client should also be aware that certain riders purchased with

-investment options and the ability to manage the subaccounts.
-Variable annuities
+a variable annuity may limit the investment options and the ability to manage the subaccounts.

-typically offer:
+Variable annuities typically offer:

 • Regular stream of income or a lump sum payout at a future time